dconroy/ULI-Registry/README.md

     root@c5a67fc9927b:/# mongo -u mongodbuser -p

 You will be prompted for the password that you entered as the value for the MONGO_INITDB_ROOT_PASSWORD variable in the docker-compose.yml file.
+In this demo we used `your_mongodb_root_password`.
 The password can be changed by setting a new value for the MONGO_INITDB_ROOT_PASSWORD in the mongodb service, in which case you will have to re-run the docker-compose up -d command.

 Run the show dbs; command to list all databases: